jbrgfx/windows-mixed-doubles-pairings/README.md

   %USERPROFILE%\Desktop\demo\MD App CMD
   	Shortcut that runs a Python programming language script.
-  	This "runner" includes use instructions), so it is recommended for first time use.
+  	This "runner" includes use instructions, so it is recommended for first time use.
   	(move this anywhere that you find convenient, e.g., the Desktop)